prashungorai/papers/README.md

 # Journal Publications
-A open repository for sharing scripts and files related to journal publications
+An open repository for sharing scripts and files related to journal publications